All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 However, there are a number of steps that an individual can take before deciding on the most suitable rehab centre for them.

-For example, most service providers will suggest attending trial outpatient sessions to gauge the process and proceedings of this type of treatment.
+For example, most service providers will suggest attending trial outpatient sessions to gauge the process and proceedings of this type of psychiatric treatment.

 Individuals can access a list of local service providers through Derbyshire council to attend sessions such as individual counselling, group talking therapy and Alcoholics Anonymous amongst many others.